 How Do I Wean From a Nipple Shield?

 You only want to use a nipple shield for as long as it is needed.
-For some moms that will be the whole
+For some moms that will be the whole time they are breastfeeding.

 I have talked to moms who felt constant pressure to stop using a nipple shield.
 Moms have told me that they felt like failures using it.
 Some even said they felt like they were cheating by using a nipple shield for breastfeeding.